Sustainability: Social sustainability

-Social justice is just one part of social sustainability.

 The social dimension of sustainability is not well defined.
 One definition states that a society is sustainable in social terms if people do not face structural obstacles in key areas.
 These key areas are health, influence, competence, impartiality and meaning-making.

 Some scholars place social issues at the very center of discussions.
 They suggest that all the domains of sustainability are social.
 These include ecological, economic, political, and cultural sustainability.
 These domains all depend on the relationship between the social and the natural.
 The ecological domain is defined as human embeddedness in the environment.
 From this perspective, social sustainability encompasses all human activities.
 It goes beyond the intersection of economics, the environment, and the social.

 There are many broad strategies for more sustainable social systems.
 They include improved education and the political empowerment of women.
 This is especially the case in developing countries.
 They include greater regard for social justice.
 This involves equity between rich and poor both within and between countries.
 And it includes intergenerational equity.
-Providing more social safety nets to vulnerable populations would contribute to social sustainability.Current pension systems are financially unsustainable in some countries.
+Providing more social safety nets to vulnerable populations would contribute to social sustainability.

 A society with a high degree of social sustainability would lead to livable communities with a good quality of life (being fair, diverse, connected and democratic).

 Indigenous communities might have a focus on particular aspects of sustainability, for example spiritual aspects, community-based governance and an emphasis on place and locality.

 Another aspect of social sustainability would be gender equity.
 According to reports from the United Nations and various research studies, women are disproportionately affected by climate related issues and sustainability efforts than men are.
 To name a few, natural disasters, carbon taxes, and public transportation expansions have all reportedly had unequal consequences on women and other marginalized groups by making it harder for them to afford different goods and services or newer transit routes (longer car rides equate to more gas purchases), as well as putting them at risk of becoming targets of violence.

 These issues often go unaddressed and unheard, as women do not have the ability to voice these concerns due to the little to nonexistent presence of women in environmental policymaking.
 Despite the contrast in ability, women are often given the responsibility of solving the issues of climate change more than men are, due to the stereotypical feminine aspect of caring for the planet.
 For this reason, scholars urge the need for more female representation and leadership in environmental politics and policymaking.
 They also highlight the link between environmental and social sustainability and the importance of addressing the two together so that actual progress can be made, as policymakers often categorize and handle them separately.
 By improving healthcare, education, and representation in government, women will be empowered to have a voice in policy making.

 Proposed additional dimensions

-Some experts have proposed further dimensions.
-These could cover institutional, cultural, political, and technical dimensions.
+Some scholars have argued for further dimensions.
+They say the traditional three dimensions do not reflect the complexity of contemporary society.